Snap’s secret weapon speaks

 FC: Your AR headset, Spectacles, were a cultural phenomenon when they hit, but they didn’t reach sales expectations.
 Spectacles 2 kind of felt like they were neither a cultural phenomenon nor a market phenomenon.
 What have you learned from that internally around what might have gone wrong with Spectacles?

-BM: We have this long-term vision of computing overlays onto the world, and this idea that applications move from TV screens out into the spatial and 3D space.
+BM: We have this long-term vision of computing overlays onto the world, and this idea that applications move from 2D screens out into the spatial and 3D space.
 We know that hardware is going to be a major component of realizing that future, and so Spectacles, and our Snap Labs team that builds Spectacles, is a big part of our goal.
 The different iterations of Spectacles are just kind of pushing us along this path, and allowing us to explore and work on a hardware device from the ground up in a way that will allow us to create some really interesting experiences and interfaces for users in the future.
 Spectacles is just part of a long journey for us, and we’re continuing to learn as we go.

 FC: When you talk about this idea of 3D content layered over the real world, I assume you mean in real time.
 Does Spectacles need something like that?
 Do AR headsets need that to be successful at scale?
 Or do you think the content can be edited on the phone, kind of like Spectacles were before?

 BM: I don’t know that I would put a date on . . . like, after this point, a product can be successful or not.
 We’ve done a lot of our best innovation around current constraints.
-So, as a company, we try to invent, or creatively iterate on it, in the best possible way using our current strengths.
+So, as a company, we try to invent, or creatively iterate on it, in the best possible way using our current constraints.
 That’s true of both our hardware and software experiences.
 In the same way that we go from photo messaging to creative tools to AR to computer overlays on the world, similarly for hardware, we look at it as this incremental journey with a growing opportunity to expand on the way that people interface through technology with the rest of the world.

 FC: Perhaps it’s just rare for companies to broadcast an end point without being there, right?
 Most companies are nervous to talk that way.